Embeddings of $k$-complexes into $2k$-manifolds: Introduction

-which seems to hold even without the connectivity assumption.
-Together with Goaoc, Mabillard, Pat\'{a}kov\'{a} and Wagner~\cite{goaoc-mabillard-patak-patakova-tancer-wagner17}, we have obtained a bound $n \leq 2\beta_k(M;\Z_2)\binom{2k+2}k + 2k + 4$.
+The special case $k=1$, of Kühnel's conjecture is known as Heawood inequality and it is fully confirmed in this case (see~\cite{ringel74} for discussion).\footnote{Note that $\Delta_n^{(k)}$ has $n+1$ vertices, thus $n$ is shifted by one when compared with the standard statement of the Heawood inequality.} For $k \geq 2$, a recent far reaching work Adiprasito~\cite{adiprasito18_arxiv} proves the K\"{u}hnel bound under an additional assumption that the embedding is sufficiently tame.
+Without the tameness assumption, together with Goaoc, Mabillard, Pat\'{a}kov\'{a} and Wagner~\cite{goaoc-mabillard-patak-patakova-tancer-wagner17}, we have obtained a bound $n \leq 2\beta_k(M;\Z_2)\binom{2k+2}k + 2k + 4$.
 Here we demonstrate how the `obstruction machinery' may improve this bound (under an extra assumption that $M$ is PL).
-Once the machinery is set up, the proof of the improved bound is relatively simple.
+Once the machinery is set up, the main idea of the proof is relatively simple; see the sketch at the beginning of Section~\ref{s:kuhnel}.